Tutorial: Web Testing (RVL)¶

 button on the toolbar.

 After execution, a screen like the one below will appear.
 Each row represents a step in the test.
-The rows with green text are steps which passed, whereas the rows with red text are the steps which failed.
+Rows with green text indicate steps that passed, whereas rows with red text indicate steps that failed.

 For more information on the report, see Automated Reporting.